orl4nd1/MatchZy-Enhanced/README.md

 ## 🖥️ CS2 Server Manager

-**[CS2 Server Manager](https://github.com/sivert-io/cs2-server-manager)** is a multi-server management tool that includes this enhanced MatchZy fork and automatically configures servers for use with MatchZy Auto Tournament.
+**[CS2 Server Manager](https://github.com/sivert-io/cs2-server-manager)** is a multi-server management tool that includes **Matchzy Enhanced** (this enhanced MatchZy fork) and automatically configures servers for use with MatchZy Auto Tournament.

 - 🚀 Deploys 3–5 dedicated servers in minutes